Chalermdej-l/Final_Project_FredETE/other/gcpsetup/README.md

-# Step to Register google cloud account and register Service account
+# Step to Create Google cloud account and Service account

 ## Table of contents